openebs-archive/openebs-docs/docs/cstor.md

    **Resolution**:

-   Install iSCSI tools and make sure iSCSI service is running.
+   Install iSCSI tools and make sure that iSCSI service is running.
 See [iSCSI installation](/docs/next/prerequisites.html)

 2. **Multi-attach error is seen in the logs**